Blarfnip/DataStructuresTermProject/project/README.txt

 void MatchMakerRevised::playMatchesQueue(int numOfMatches, std::string queueName)

-plays matches in queue, if the number of Matches is greater than the total number of players, matchmaker plays the maximum number of matches it can play
+plays matches in queue, if the number of Matches is greater than the total number of players, matchmaker plays the maximum number of matches it can play.
+Also checks if the total number of players are even or odd.
+If odd, it will automatically give a tie to the last player

 void MatchMakerRevised::dropQueue(std::string queueName)